 |Rose Valley Falls in the Los Padres National Forest |

-This 1-mile round trip trail leads to the lower tier of this two-tier 300 foot waterfall.
-From there one can scramble off trail to the much taller upper tier.
+This 1-mile round trip trail leads to the lower tier of a lovely two-tier 300-foot waterfall.

 This short 0.65-mile hike visits an 80-foot tall fern-lined waterfall.

 |Sturtevant Falls in the San Gabriel Mountains |

 This 3.25-mile hike visits a 60-foot waterfall and a lush cottage-lined canyon.

 |Fish Canyon Falls in the San Gabriel Mountains |

 |Escondido Falls in the Santa Monica Mountains |

-This 3.8-mile out and back hike visits a 200 foot waterfall that is split into two tiers.
+This 3.8-mile out and back hike visits a 200-foot waterfall that is split into two tiers.
 The upper tier is 150 feet tall and stunning after a rainstorm.

 |Tokopah Falls in Sequoia National Park |

-This gradual 3.4-mile hike visits the base of the tallest waterfall in Sequoia National Park.
+This 4.2-mile hike reaches the base of the tallest waterfall in Sequoia National Park.